nubank/nuvigator/README.md

 When using the `NuRoute` annotation you will need to provide a `routePath` for this Route, this is the string that represents the "address" of your Route.
 This is also referred as DeepLink, and it follows the format of an URL path pattern.
-You can use path parameters to extract those and make available to the Route, to declare a path parameter you can use `:` before the parameter name, just like: `myapp://routeName/:parameterHere`.
+You can use path parameters to extract those and make available to the Route, to declare a path parameter you can use `:` before the parameter name, just like: `routeName/:parameterHere`.
 In addition to that query parameters passed when trying to open a new DeepLink will also be made available and can be extracted into the method parameters.

+Inside the Router class you have access to the local `nuvigator` that can be used to do navigation operations, and also to the generated extension methods to navigate between the screens of your router.

 ### Router Prefix